monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 3. Selected note indication (clear visibility)
 4. Mode selection and settings controls (smallest, peripheral)

-**FR-073: Color Coding for Tuning Status**
+**FR-073: Color Coding for Tuning Status** **Priority:** HIGH
-**Priority:** HIGH
-The system shall use color coding to communicate tuning status:
+The system shall use restrained color coding to communicate tuning status:
-- Green zone or indicator: In tune (±5 cents)
-- Yellow/orange zone: Slightly out of tune (5-20 cents deviation)
-- Red zone: Significantly out of tune (>20 cents deviation)
+- **Background:** Dark charcoal or near-black (not pure #000000), matte appearance, no texture or gradients
+- **Primary text:** Off-white color for labels and information
+- **In-tune indication (±5 cents):** Restrained green (subtle, not neon or saturated)
+- **Out-of-tune zones:** Neutral gray or muted red (away from center), integrated into meter arc
+- **Inactive elements:** Muted gray
+- **Design principle:** Color communicates state information, not emotion; no flashing, pulsing, or attention-seeking color changes
-- Colors shall be chosen to maintain accessibility for color vision deficiencies (avoid red-green only distinction)
+- **Accessibility:** Colors chosen to maintain distinction for color vision deficiencies; not solely red-green distinction
+- **No decoration:** No gradients, shadows, or color overlays for visual effect

 **FR-074: Touch Target Spacing**
 **Priority:** HIGH